 Keyner lives with his father and his mother.
-He is responsible for making beds and running errands.
+At home, duties include making beds and running errands.
 His father is employed as a laborer and his mother maintains the home.
 Keyner works at home helping in the kitchen, running errands and cleaning.
 There are 2 children in the family.

 Keyner lives in the coastal community of Escallon Villa-Olaya, home to approximately 8,100 residents.
 Typical houses are constructed of cement and have dirt floors.
 The most commonly spoken language is Spanish.

 The regional diet consists of bananas, cassava root, beef, plantains, beans, bread, rice and potatoes.
 Common health problems in this area include influenza, parasites, hernias, skin infections and anemia.
 Most adults in Escallon Villa-Olaya work as laborers and earn the equivalent of $220 per month.
 This community needs public schools, stable employment opportunities and nutritious food.